Deciding between A2 Hosting vs SiteGround?

 But SiteGround’s support also directs happy customers to leave good TrustPilot reviews, so it’s not completely unbiased (it doesn’t seem like A2 Hosting does this).
 The majority of complaints are about support, but SiteGround also has complaints about the many cons listed in this article.

-13. Facebook Group Feedback – What Are Unbiased People Saying?
+13. Facebook Group Feedback – What People Say About A2 vs. SiteGround

 SiteGround is definitely more popular than A2 Hosting.

 But SiteGround also has countless complaints about them if you dig through Facebook Groups.
 And since they increased prices, many people who are looking for alternatives are voting for A2.
-Either way, I recommend joining the WordPress Hosting Facebook Group and do your research.
+Either way, I recommend joining the WP Speed Matters Facebook Group and do your research.
+Many Facebook Groups like WordPress Speed Up are controlled by SiteGround’s community manager (Hristo) and affiliates who remove negative posts about their brand and ban members.

-14. Conclusion – The Winner Of A2 Hosting vs. SiteGround
+14. Winner – A2 Hosting Is Better Than SiteGround

-While SiteGround wins in popularity, A2 Hosting wins in speed, support, pricing, and reliability.
+While SiteGround wins in popularity, A2 Hosting wins in speed, support, and pricing.

 They don’t constantly change their infrastructure and use their customers as beta testers like SiteGround.
 Nor do they raise prices, enforce strict CPU limits, or reduce their support like SiteGround.
 It seems while SiteGround is increasing prices (while making their service much worse), A2 Hosting has always been a reliable choice for low-cost hosting.
 That’s why they win.